-8. It is further recommended that, within the next year, the County demotion 8.
-It is inther recommended that, writing one marriage vows and dury through ceremonies.
+8. It is further recommended that, within the next year, the County described Clerk's Association should sponsor a seminar on marriage vows and dring themp ceremonies.
 A representative from each county should be encouraged to attend.
-Panelists should include an administrator, a marriage counselor, a The Achiele? representative from the state Department of Health Services, and a representative from the state Department of Justice.
+Panelists should include an administrator, a marriage counselor, a The Value ? representative from the state Department of Health Services, and a representative from the state Department of Justice.